Join our Community of Learners

 To register for a class visit the college or school continuing education link found at the COURSE CATALOG page.
-Find the course that interests you and select the “register now button” then follow the prompts.
+Find the college offering courses most interesting to you and select the CLE/CEU Catalog Button then follow the prompts.
 If you have questions, contact the continuing education administrator in the college or school offering the course of interest.
-Unless otherwise stated, clients interested in enrolling in a continuing education, community education and workforce or professional development courses should be 18 years of age or older.
+Unless otherwise stated, clients interested in enrolling in a continuing education, lifelong learning and workforce or professional development courses should be 18 years of age or older.
 A high school diploma and GED are preferred, but many courses do not require one.

 Where specified, a bachelors or graduate degree may be a prerequisite.